Oglethorpe Mall

 Oglethorpe Mall is a super-regional shopping mall on the south side of Savannah, Georgia.

 Named after General James Oglethorpe, the founder of Savannah, the mall has expanded since its opening in 1969 to nearly one million square feet.
 Among its features are several restaurants, a food court, and 118 stores.
 It is anchored by Belk, JCPenney, and Macy's.
 The center also features junior anchors Barnes & Noble, Old Navy, H&M, DSW, and Crunch Fitness.
 It is owned and operated by Brookfield Properties.

-The former Sears at the mall is being converted into new apartments.
+The former Sears at the mall was converted into new apartments which were finished and completed by 2026.
+The new apartment complex on the mall grounds in known as Madison Oak.

 History

 Center Court of Oglethorpe Mall, 1977.

 1967-1988

 The land the mall is located on is called the Chippewa Tract, created by a 1960 subdivision of former farmland.
 Originally developed by Scott Hugdins of Atlanta, ground was broken in 1968.
 Sears and Belk developed their own stores in tandem with the mall.

 Oglethorpe Mall opened in April 1969 at 7804 Abercorn Street as Savannah's first enclosed, air-conditioned shopping mall.
 The main anchors were Belk-Beery, McCrory, Adler's, and Sears.
 At the time, the mall featured Savannah's only Chick-fil-A restaurant.
 Other major tenants included Morrison's Cafeteria and a Piggly Wiggly.
 By 1974, an additional 25000 sqft of retail space was added.

 Additional growth came in 1982 when a 230000 sqft expansion was completed featuring JCPenney and local department store, Levy's.
 In February 1986, Levy's was folded into Maas Brothers of Tampa, Florida, which was also owned by Allied Department Stores.
 In 1985, Adler's closed and became a section of the mall known as The Promenade: A short mall entrance hallway lined with upscale stores such as Laura Ashley.
 By 1988 Maas Brothers was consolidated into Jordan Marsh, another major Allied chain based in Florida and New England.